civol/HDLRuby/README.md

 ```

 ### Initialization of signals
-<a name="initialization"></a>

-Output, inner, and constant signals of a system can be initialized when declared using the following syntax in place of the usual name of the signal:
+In HDLRuby, output, inner, and constant signals can be initialized at the time of declaration using the following syntax:

 ```ruby
 <signal name>: <intial value>
 ```

-For example, a single-bit inner signal named `sig` can be initialized to 0 as follows:
+For example, the following declares a 1-bit inner signal named sig initialized to 0:

 ```ruby
 inner sig: 0
 ```

-As another example, an 8-bit 8-word ROM could be declared and initialized as follows:
+The following, declares and initialize an 8-word, 8-bit ROM (read-only memory):

 ```ruby
 bit[8][-8] rom: [ _h00,_h01,_h02,_h03,_h04,_h05,_h06,_h07 ]
 ```

-__Note__:
+__Notes__:

- * The notation `_hXY` is used for indicating a 2-digit, `X` and `Y`, hexadecimal.
+* The notation `_hXY` represents an explicit 8-bit hexadecimal value where `X` and `Y` are hex digits (e.g., `_h0A` is an 8-bit 10).

+* By default:

- *  By default, Ruby integers (not preceded by the `_` prefix) are typed as 64-bit HDLRuby values, whereas HDLRuby explicit values (preceded by the `_ ` prefix) have a bit-width corresponding to their representation.
+   - Ruby integers (e.g., `42`) are treated as 64-bit HDLRuby values.

+   - HDLRuby literals prefixed with `_` (e.g., `_b1010`, `_h0F`) have a bit-width corresponding to their representation.

- * When declaring the contents of a ROM, the bit-width of the elements must match that of the declared type; otherwise, misalignments may occur.
+* When initializing ROM or arrays of values, make sure that the bit-width of the values matches the declared type -- otherwise, misalignments or synthesis issues may occur.

 ### Scope in a system

 #### General scopes

+HDLRuby uses scopes to control the visibility of signals and instances.
+Understanding scopes helps avoid naming conflicts and improves modularity and readability.
+As general rule:

-The signals of the interface of signals are accessible from anywhere in an HDLRuby description.
-This is not the case for inner signals and instances: they are accessible only within the scope they are declared in.
+* Interface signals (`input`, `output`, `inout`) are globally accessible from anywhere within the system where they are declared.

+* Inner signals (`inner`) and instances are local to the scope in which they are declared and cannot be accessed outside of it.

-A scope is a region of the code where locally declared objects are accessible.
-Each system has its scope that cannot be accessible from another part of an HDLRuby description.
-For example, in the following code signals `d` and `qb` as well as instance `dffI` cannot be accessed from outside system `div2`:
+A scope is a region of code where declared objects (signals, instances, etc.) are visible.
+Each system has its own top-level scope, and scopes can be nested.

+For example, the following system has only a top-level scope:

 ```ruby
 system :div2 do